intel/mlir-extensions/docs/rfcs/20220804-ptensor/README.md

 #### --convert-ptensor-to-linalg
 This pass completely lowers ptensor operations:
-- __Tensor__: `ptensor.ptensor` will be type-converted to a RankedTensor
+- __Tensor__: `ptensor.ptensor` will be type-converted to a MemRef
   - Wtihin the pass each PTensor gets "instantiated" by a `init_ptensor` which also accepts `team`, `handle` and `device`.
 This allows accessing device and distributed runtime attributes during lowering.
-  - function boundaries are currently not handled explicitly. device and dist information will be lost and normal RankedTensors are exchanged.
+  - function boundaries are currently not handled explicitly. device and dist information will be lost and normal MemRefs are exchanged.
 - __Linalg__: The actual functionality will be represented by one or more operations of the Linalg dialect.
 - __intel_sycl__: Appropriate `intel_sycl.device_region` will be put around operations which have inputs of type `ptensor.ptensor` with a non-null `device` attribute.
 - utility dialects like __memref__, __shape__, __affine__, __func__ and __arith__